AKUMAR0019/FutureMakers/README.md

 Day 25
 ---------
 Today I learned about the entrepreneurial process, especially how to find a problem to solve.
+Knowing your audience is important, and one should be doing actual market research to investigate the demand and feedback for a product.

 Reflections:
 =========